Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: How to extrapolate the smoothing?

-To get a better understanding about how the variance-covariance matrix \(\Psi_+ = (W_+ + P_+)^{- 1}\) for the unconstrained extrapolation problem of Equation~\ref{eq-extra1} is related to the variance-covariance matrix \(\Psi = (W + P_\lambda)^{- 1}\) of the original smoothing problem, let us introduce:
+To get a better understanding about how the variance-covariance matrix \(V_+ = (W_+ + P_+)^{- 1}\) for the unconstrained extrapolation problem of Equation~\ref{eq-extra1} is related to the variance-covariance matrix \(V = (W + P_\lambda)^{- 1}\) of the original smoothing problem, introduce matrices \(\overline{C}_j\) (for \(j \in {x, z}\)) which selects the rows in the extrapolated domain that are not part of the original data and define:

-With this definition, \(Q\) is a permutation matrix of size \(n_{+} \times n_{+}\) which selects the rows whose indices correspond to those of the initial observation positions in the extended observation vector and move them to the first positions.
-It also verifies \(Q^{-1} = Q^T = Q\).